-Extroverted and energetic, the lions talked endlessly about the old days and magic to any and every Wolfram within their sights.
+A courtyard full of living statues was more than Gawain could manage.
+In their wakened status the lions were extroverted and energetic.
+They talked endlessly about the old days and magic to any and every Wolfram within their sights.
 As charming as this idea might have seemed at first, there was a limit to how much they could speak to the Wolframs without exhausting their patience.

 Even if the lions moved and spoke, it did not mean they were understood.
-These Wolframs were not their creators and did not share all of the same words and traditions as those who had previously lived on these lands.
+These Wolframs were not their creators nor did they share the same words and traditions as those who had previously lived on these lands.
 The creatures spoke of things that held no context or meaning to their new masters.
 Riddles.

 Without their lord and master to make headway of this chaos, the light-eyed men returned to their work and the lions turned to entertaining one another.

 Elanore lingered outside to watch the creatures swarm about.
-She shivered, for she was not stone but flesh.
-She was not tough like the grizzled men who seemed impervious to the cold.
-But unlike them, her eyes shone.
+She shivered in the cold, for she was not impervious to it like the grizzled men who also watched the magic beasts.
+But unlike them, her eyes shone in spite of the conditions.

 Elanore found herself drawing up to his side to ask him what that might be.